DevOpsPlayground/Hands-on-with-Building-Cost-Efficient-Infrastructure-in-AWS-with-Terraform/lab_2/README.md

   depends_on = [aws_api_gateway_method_response.options_200_item]
 }
 ```
-Lastly we need to add gateway deployment to our configuration to make sure that our updates are live.
+We also need to update our deployment to make sure it includes the last step
 ```golang
 resource "aws_api_gateway_deployment" "deployment" {
   depends_on = [